 Hi, In this blog, I am going to talk about difference between slicers and filters (Filter section on right side) in Power BI.
 Here, I am explaining when we should use slicer and filter.

-Both slicers and filters refine query results, but slicers operates on canvas and filter operates in the background of the report.
+Both slicers and filters refine query results, but slicers operate on canvas and filter operates in the background of the report.

-The Power BI filter allows the report developers to configure visuals before they are presented to end users.
+The Power BI Data Integrations filter allows the report developers to configure visuals before they are presented to end-users.
 It is a hidden and static feature.

 c.
-Filters can be applied on different pages of same report.
+Filters can be applied on different pages of the same report.